derektypist/markdown-previewer/README.md

 This project also uses HTML5, CSS3, Google Fonts, React, Marked and Bootstrap 4.4.1.

+## Testing

+Ensure all user stories have been met.

+## Deployment

+This project is deployed on [GitHub Pages](https://derektypist.github.io/markdown-previewer) using the master branch.

+Remote Setup at git remote add origin https://github.com/derektypist/markdown-previewer

+Go to the directory (my-markdown-previewer) by entering the command `cd my-markdown-previewer` and type `npm start` to begin the development.

+To create a production bundle, still in the directory of my-markdown-previewer, use the command `npm run build`

+In manifest.json add "homepage": "https://derektypist.github.io/markdown-previewer".

 ## Credits

 ### Acknowledgements

+> This is great

 Visited the GitHub page of [Dylan Israel](https://github.com/PizzaPokerGuy) for guidance of Markdown Previewer.